mermaid-js/mermaid/README.md

 Diagramming and documentation costs precious developer time and gets outdated quickly.
 But not having diagrams or docs ruins productivity and hurts organizational learning.<br/>
-Mermaid addresses this problem by enabling users to create easily modifiable diagrams, it can also be made part of production scripts (and other pieces of code).<br/>
+Mermaid addresses this problem by enabling users to create easily modifiable diagrams.
+It can also be made part of production scripts (and other pieces of code).<br/>
  <br/>

 Mermaid allows even non-programmers to easily create detailed diagrams through the [Mermaid Live Editor](https://mermaid.live/).<br/>
 [Tutorials](./docs/Tutorials.md) has video tutorials.
 Use Mermaid with your favorite applications, check out the list of [Integrations and Usages of Mermaid](./docs/integrations.md).

-You can also use Mermaid within [GitHub](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) as well many of your other favorite applications, check out the list of [Integrations and Usages of Mermaid](./docs/integrations.md).
+You can also use Mermaid within [GitHub](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) as well many of your other favorite applications—check out the list of [Integrations and Usages of Mermaid](./docs/integrations.md).

 For a more detailed introduction to Mermaid and some of its more basic uses, look to the [Beginner's Guide](./docs/n00b-overview.md), [Usage](./docs/usage.md) and [Tutorials](./docs/Tutorials.md).